 The Advanced Apprenticeship in Sporting Excellence (AASE) has been hugely successful in developing and preparing talented young athletes (aged 16-19) who have a real chance of excelling in their sport.

-From September 2013, Hartpury Equine (for dressage, para-dressage and eventing) and Haddon Training (for showjumping) will be offering selected talented riders the chance to progress their skills whilst learning how to manage all aspects of life in a professional sport, as well as the chance to continue their education.
+From September 2013, Hartpury Equine (for dressage, para-dressage and eventing) and Haddon Training (for showjumping) have offered selected talented riders the chance to progress their skills whilst learning how to manage all aspects of life in a professional sport, as well as the chance to continue their education.

 What is AASE?